Bylaws of the Tampa Democratic Socialists of America

 ARTICLE II.
 Purpose.

-DSA envisions a humane social order based on popular control of resources, production, and economic planning, equitable distribution, gender and racial equality, and non-oppressive relationships.
+TDSA envisions a humane social order based on popular control of resources, production, and economic planning, equitable distribution, gender and racial equality, and non-oppressive relationships.

 We are socialists because we are developing a concrete strategy for achieving that vision.
-In the present, we are building a visible socialist presence within the broad democratic Left.
-In the long run, we hope to build a majority movement capable of making democratic socialism a reality in the United States.
+In the present, we are building a visible socialist presence within the broad Democratic Left.
+In the long run, we hope to build a majority movement capable of making Democratic Socialism a reality in the United States.
 Our strategy acknowledges the class structure of the U.S. society.
 This class structure means that there is a basic conflict of interest between those sectors with enormous economic power and the vast majority of the population.

 ARTICLE III.
 Membership.